bcgov/data-publication/pages/dps_bcdc_w_record_mgmt_ui.md

 ### Delete a Record

 + Editors can delete records only in a Draft state
-+ Admins can deleted records in any state
++ Admins can delete records in any state
++ Deleted records have their state set to 'deleted' and will be purged by administrators.
+    + It is possible to set the state to 'active' if done in error and found quickly.

 **To delete a record:**
 1. Log In
-1. Navigate to the record to edit (that you have the privileges to do so) and:
+1. Navigate to the record to edit (that you have the privileges to do so) and
     1. Click the **Delete Dataset** button

 [RETURN TO TOP][1]